Getting Started in British Flyball Association (BFA) Flyball

 To compete in BFA Flyball, dogs must be over 18 months old.
 Some dogs will be fast, some will be slow, some will pick up flyball quickly, and some take a longer time.
 The most important thing is to have fun with your dog.

 BFA Sanctioned Competitions

-All BFA sanctioned tournaments run in accordance with the BFA rules, and all dogs and handlers must be registered with the BFA to enter the ring.
+The BFA govern compeitive flyball competitions throughout the UK, including Scotland, Wales and the Isle of Man.
+BFA flyball competitions are run in accordance with the BFA Consitituion and Rules of Flyball Racing, and all dogs and handlers must be registered with the BFA to enter a BFA sanctioned ring.